-When my daughter was born, I wasn’t yet a baby sleep consultant.
+I wasn’t yet a baby sleep consultant when my daughter was born.
 I was an excited new mom who was ready to care for my adorable newborn 24/7.
 Of course, I knew that I would be “tired” in the first few weeks from breastfeeding on-demand, changing lots of diapers, and feeding my newborn at night.
 I had heard about colic and “the witching hour.”
-But really, I didn’t worry much because I knew it would all just work out.
+But I didn’t really worry much because I knew it would all just work out.

 Seven years and two kids later, I know that it does all work out.
 But, oh mama, the sleep tips and hacks I’ve learned since then have given me hours of extra sleep each night and literally saved my sanity.

-I became a baby sleep consultant because overcoming sleep deprivation and PPD with my first baby inspired me to help other exhausted moms.
+I became a baby sleep consultant because overcoming sleep deprivation and postpartum depression with my first baby inspired me to help other exhausted moms.
 Over the years of helping thousands of families, I’ve discovered easy ways that parents can get as much sleep as possible with a newborn at home.

 10 Tips For Helping Newborns Sleep Well